Rapeseed cultivation guide

 1.3 Advantages of rapeseed cultivation

-- Used in crop rotations to improve soil structure.
+Used in crop rotations to enhance soil structure.

 2. Botanical Characteristics and Physiology